rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 -------------

-Before leaving this page, download your Okta |idp| metadata by going to the new SAML applications settings and going to the **Sign On** section.
+Before leaving this page, download your Okta |idp| metadata by going to the new SAML application settings and going to the **Sign On** section.
 Click the **Identity Provider metadata** link to download the XML file.
 This file is necessary to configure your |idp| with Rackspace.
 The file should be **metadata.xml**.